-- Employees can wear masks at their discretion based on the state's recomendation.
-However, the CDC and FDA recommends masks/face coverings for all employees. - Gloves are already part of the supplies restaurants use on a daily basis.
+- Employees can wear masks at their discretion based on the state's recommendation.
+However, the CDC and FDA recommends masks/face coverings for all employees. - Gloves are already part of the supply's restaurants use daily.
 There should be no additional need for other supplies outside the normal course of business.

-• Staff will limit the number of customers in the restaurant to those that can be adequately distanced 6 feet apart.

-- Any indoor or outdoor waiting area must be marked so that social distancing standards are met.
+- Limit the number of customers based upon the SAFER AT HOME: PHASE TWO guidelines under Executive Order 65. - Staff will limit the number of customers in the restaurant to those that can be adequately distanced 6 feet apart. - Any indoor or outdoor waiting area must be marked so that social distancing standards are met.
 One member of a party may be allowed in waiting area while other members of their party wait in their car. - Tables will be limited to no more than 6 guests per table. - Tables/booths may alternatively be separated by a physical barrier. - Tables and seating will be sanitized after each guest. - Bathrooms should be sanitized frequently. - High customer contact areas (e.g. door entrances) should be cleaned every two hours. - Menus, if laminated, should be cleaned after each usage, or paper menus shall be designed for single use. - Condiments are not to be left on tables.
-Provide by request and sanitize after usage, or disposable packets should be used. - Employees are encouraged to take ServSafe Food Handler class to learn more about food safety as it relates to COVID-19. - Wash your hands often with soap and water for at least 20 seconds. - If soap and water are not available, use a 60% alcohol-based handsanitizer per CDC. - Avoid touching your eyes, nose, and mouth with unwashed hands.
+Provide by request and sanitize after usage, or use disposable packets. - Employees are encouraged to take ServSafe Food Handler class to learn more about food safety as it relates to COVID-19.

+- Wash your hands often with soap and warm water for at least 20 seconds. - If soap and water are not available, use a 60% alcohol-based hand sanitizer per CDC. - Avoid touching your eyes, nose, and mouth with unwashed hands.
-- Employees who have a fever or other symptoms of COVID-19 will not be allowed to work. - A sign should be posted on the store that individuals who have a fever, cough or any sign of sickness should not enter.

-- Never touch Ready-to-Eat foods with bare hands. - Use single service gloves, deli tissue, or suitable utensils. - Wrap food containers to prevent cross contamination. - Follow 4 steps to food safety: Clean, Separate, Cook, and Chill.
+- Employees who have a fever or other symptoms of COVID-19 will not be allowed to work. - A sign should be posted on the store that individuals who have a fever, cough, or any sign of sickness should not enter. - Never touch Ready-to-Eat foods with bare hands. - Use single service gloves, deli tissue, or suitable utensils. - Wrap food containers to prevent cross contamination. - Follow 4 steps to food safety: Clean, Separate, Cook, and Chill.